Lead Acid Battery Storage Regulations

 Please note that the information I have provided here is general in nature.
 Companies must do their own research to understand their legal obligations in each jurisdiction and to ensure that they are fully compliant with the lead acid battery storage regulations.

-Other Useful Information Sources Regarding Used Lead Acid Battery Storage Regulations
+Useful Links for Lead Acid Battery Storage Regulations

 - Safe Work Australia developed the Model Work Health And Safety Act supported by WHS Regulations to improve national harmonisation of work safety laws.
 These have been approved by most States and Territories, who are responsible for regulating and enforcing the laws in their jurisdictions (WA is the exception).
 To look up the relevant WHS or OHS regulations for your state go to www.safeworkaustralia.gov.au/law-and-regulation/law-your-state.
 Also look up here whether there are any relevant Codes of Practice such as “Managing Hazardous Chemicals in the Workplace” that have been adopted in your state.